A small island getaway, where time slows down to a standstill, that is only a hop, skip and jump from the bustle of Cancún

 Waiting on the ferry dock in Cancun to catch the boat to Isla Mujeres

 Arriving at the dock on the Isla Mujeres

-The trip to Isla Mujeres had been put on by the resort we were staying at and we were traveling with another two couples, both from the US.
+The trip to Isla Mujeres had been put on by the resort where we were staying.
+We ended up travelling with two other couples, both from the US.
 Our guide said the best way to get around the Island was by golf cart.
 So, we signed up for one with the tour operator who was doing the rounds on the outbound ferry journey.
-We had thought that perhaps Isla Mujeres was similar to Mackinaw Island in Michigan where cars and trucks are banned and you either walk, cycle or travel on horse drawn carts.
-Well we were wrong.
+We had thought that perhaps Isla Mujeres was similar to Mackinaw Island in Michigan where cars and trucks are banned and you either walk, cycle or travel on horse-drawn carts.
+Well, we were wrong.
 On arriving we found that the streets were thronged with golf carts, scooters, cars and trucks.
 A heady mixture indeed and ripe for some transportation carnage.
 The ferry port is right in the heart of the main town area of Isla Mujeres, located at one tip of the island, where most of the shops and restaurants are located.
 Our guide had suggested we initially pick up our golf carts and head to the other side of the island.
-Anyway, after a kerfuffle with one our traveling partners (they had not bought any money or their driver’s license) we set off.
+Anyway, after a kerfuffle with one of our travelling partners (they had not bought any money or their driver’s license), we set off.

 Chaya and Cacao